 ☑ The survival pack kit is set-up for our Michigan late fall to winter weather right now.
 I just updated it by replacing things like a bug net and repellant with things like a blanket, winter clothing and under quilt.

 ☑ The survival pack is a 5.11 Tactical Rush 72 with several add-on molle pouches.

-☑ There are enough food and water to last well over 72 hours, along with a cook kit (SEE: The Cook Kit I Prefer To Carry In My Bug Out Bag) (including a Solo Stove) and Sawyer Mini Water Filtration System.
+☑ There is enough food and water to last well over 72 hours, along with a cook kit (SEE: The Cook Kit I Prefer To Carry In My Bug Out Bag) (including a Solo Stove) and Sawyer Mini Water Filtration System.
 There’s a 3-liter water bladder in the pack.

 ☑ The food rations (SEE: Your Bugout Food Kit – How To Plan For Bug-Out Survival) are contained within a removable US Army sustainment pouch.
 Inside are a Food-4-Patriots 72-hour food supply pack, 6 Mountain House entries, 3 Mountain House breakfasts, several Atkins protein bars, salt, pepper, sugar, coffee, and tea.